isabella232/siliconsalon.info/_pages/index.md

 ### 6. Edge topics

+Our brief discussion of edge cases touched on issues that didn't easily fit into another topic.
+Briefly covered topics include why cryptographic keys can't be used for a variety of purposes, how we can do smart-contract calculation with accelerators, how to improve threat modeling and adversarial analysis, what the emergant security models are in a variety of adjacent fields, and how multisig is moving us away from single points of failure.
+There are a _lot_ of varied topics that are of relevance when considering the next generation of silicon design!

+"Why can’t I use my cryptocurrency key to secure my end-to-end encryption with Signal, instead of having that be totally orthagonal?"
+{: .notice--info}

 ### 7. Building a secure infrastructure ecosystem

 "The vendor is not going to change something that will trigger re-certification unless they have a large commitment from a big player like a phone manufacturer that actually wants that functionality.
 It's not necessarily a problem of the specs and standards not being there, it's unwillingness to implement the features quickly because of those market dynamics."